Have you ever heard anyone say, “Yeah, I glued it and nailed it!” … ?

 When figuring screw length for joining with framing, shoot for an embedding depth of between 7/8″ & 1 1/8″.
 In other words, the thickness of (all of) your material, plus an inch and one eighth usually gives you the ideal screw length … usually.

-Smaller diameter machines screws are often sized via common numbering like other screws, larger diameter screws come in both fractional and metric sizes and all typically mate with a nut or other piece of female threaded hardware.
+Smaller diameter machines screws are often sized via common numbering like other screws.
+Larger diameter screws come in both fractional and metric sizes.
+All typically mate with a nut or other piece of female threaded hardware.
 Great information on the sizing of machine screws, here.

 Common Electrical Screws: 6-32, 8-32, 10-32